qwerttas/open-value-mining-code/README.md

-# Open Value Mining: Reviewer Code Package
+# Open Value Mining Code

 This anonymized package contains the core implementation of the proposed value-mining pipeline.
 It focuses on the main algorithmic components.